eitansuez/mcp-workshop/docs/oauth.md

 - A realm named `my-realm`.
 - A pre-configured user: `eitan/test`.
+- A client named `mcp-client`.
-- A client named `mcp-client`, pre-configured with the audience named `echo-mcp-server`.
+- A client scope named `mcp:tools` that configures the token's audience to `echo-mcp-server`.

 Optional scopes can be additionally configured to support different levels of authorization, though none are defined by default.